amitauti/demoMobileApp/README.md

+First, we create a DynamoDB table using the DynamoDB console.
+Then we create a Lambda function using the AWS Lambda console.
+Next, we create an HTTP API using the API Gateway console.
+Lastly, we test our API.

+When we invoke our HTTP API, API Gateway routes the request to our Lambda function.
+The Lambda function interacts with DynamoDB and returns a response to API Gateway.
+API Gateway then returns a response to us.

+Step 1: Create a DynamoDB table
+We use a DynamoDB table to store data for our API.

 Each item has a unique ID, which we use as the partition key for the table.

 To create a DynamoDB table